-The ACGME Neuromuscular Medicine fellowship program is 1 year long.
+The ACGME Neuromuscular Medicine fellowship program is one-year long.
 Fellows who are interested in additional training in clinical research methods are encouraged to pursue an additional year of non-ACGME accredited training.

 V. Clinical Training

-The neuromuscular fellow will spend 3-4 half days in the outpatient neuromuscular clinic.
+The neuromuscular fellow will spend three to four half days in the outpatient neuromuscular clinic.
 The fellow will be rotating through the:

 - Myasthenia Clinic with Dr. James Howard every other Monday morning.

-- Peripheral Neuropathy Clinic with Dr. Chafic Karam every other Friday morning.
+- Peripheral Neuropathy Clinic every other Friday morning.

-The fellow will be evaluating neuromuscular inpatient consultations, including in the intensive care setting.
-The patients seen at the hospital will have a variety of neuromuscular conditions and will provide expertise for inpatient neuromuscular consultations and emergencies.
-These consultations will be seen up to twice a week.
+The fellow will be evaluating neuromuscular inpatient consultations, including the intensive care setting.
+The patients seen at the hospital will have a variety of neuromuscular conditions and the fellow will provide expertise for inpatient neuromuscular consultations and emergencies.
+These consultations will occur up to twice a week.

 VI.
 Electrodiagnostic, autonomic studies, nerve imaging, chemodenervation and nerve and muscle biopsies training

-The fellow will spend 6 half days in the EMG laboratory.
+The fellow will spend six half days in the EMG laboratory.
 The fellow will be performing nerve conduction studies and needle electromyography under the supervision of a neuromuscular faculty.
-With further experience gained, the fellow will learn more advanced techniques such as single fiber EMG, short and long exercise tests, chemodenervation, nerve ultrasound etc.
+With further experience gained, the fellow will learn more advanced techniques such as single fiber EMG, short and long exercise tests, chemodenervation, nerve ultrasound and more.

 E. Scholarly Activities

-The fellow will be trained in the basic principles of research, including how research is conducted, evaluated, explained to patients, and applied to patient care.
+The fellow will be trained in the basic principles of research including how research is conducted, evaluated, explained to patients, and applied to patient care.
 The fellow will be expected to participate in scholarly activity.
-In addition to being able to participate in residents and medical student teaching, the fellow will be trained on how to review a scientific paper as well on how to write a scientific paper.
+In addition to being able to participate in resident and medical student teaching, the fellow will be trained on how to review and write a scientific paper.
 The fellow will be encouraged to contribute to the scientific community by writing case reports, case series and if possible designing a research study (an additional year of research fellowship may be needed).
 UNC allocates adequate educational resources to facilitate the fellow involvement in scholarly activities.
 The faculty is compensated for teaching, research activity and publications.

 At the end of the fellowship, the neuromuscular fellow will be able to expertly evaluate, diagnose and treat patients with a wide variety of neuromuscular disorders.
 The fellow will know the values of the tests relevant to neuromuscular conditions, their cost and limitations.
-The fellow will have a background that will enable them to critically appraise data published on neuromuscular conditions.
-The fellow will be able to take the Neuromuscular Medicine ABPN board as well as the ABEM electrodiagnostic board.
+The fellow will have a background that will enable them to critically appraise data published on neuromuscular conditions, and take the neuromuscular medicine ABPN board as well as the ABEM electrodiagnostic board.

 Apply to Our Program

-Please send your CV, personal statement, and three (3) letters of recommendation to our program coordinator, Hannah Smith via email as an attachment, United States Postal Service or Federal Express (FedEx).
+Please send your CV, personal statement, and three (3) letters of recommendation to our program coordinator via email as an attachment, United States Postal Service or Federal Express (FedEx).
 One of the letters of recommendation must come from your program director.